Dragonslayer (1981 film): Critical response

-At the review aggregator website Rotten Tomatoes, the film has an 84% score based on 37 reviews, with an average rating of 6.8/10.
-The site's critic consensus reads, "An atypically dark Disney adventure, Dragonslayer puts a realistic spin — and some impressive special effects — on a familiar tale."
+At the review aggregator website Rotten Tomatoes, the film has an 84% score based on 38 reviews, with an average rating of 6.8/10.
+The site's critic consensus reads, "Dragonslayer puts a realistic spin — and some impressive special effects — on a familiar tale."
 At Metacritic, the film has a weighted average score of 68 out of 100 based on 13 critics, indicating "generally favorable" reviews.

 The book Flights of Fancy: The Great Fantasy Film says: "Dragonslayer is a compelling and often brilliant fantasy film [... but] it seeks, as well, to impose modern sensibilities on its medieval characters and plot—20th-century political, sociological, and religious sensibilities, which only serve to dilute its particular strengths."

 Gene Siskel and Roger Ebert both gave the film three stars out of four in their respective print reviews.
 Siskel praised the "dazzling special effects" and the "convincing portrait by Ralph Richardson of the aged magician Ulrich", and Ebert called the scenes involving the dragon "first-rate".

 Kevin Thomas of the Los Angeles Times called Vermithrax "the greatest dragon yet", and praised the film for its effective evocation of the Dark Ages.

 David Denby of New York praised Dragonslayers special effects and lauded the film as being much better than Excalibur and Raiders of the Lost Ark.

 David Sterritt of The Christian Science Monitor praised the sets and pacing of the film, but criticized it for lack of originality, stressing that MacNicol and Richardson's characters bore too many similarities to the heroes of Star Wars.
 A similar critique was given by John Coleman of the New Statesman, who called the film a "turgid sword-and-sorcery fable, with Ralph Richardson in a backdated kind of Star Wars of Alec Guinness role".